 Here are some suggestions for areas SMEs should consider:

 - Adopt paperless systems – many SMEs are moving away from old-fashioned ways of working.
 Paperless systems can be more accurate and reliable because information can be located more quickly and have less chance of getting lost or destroyed.
 Another benefit is that employees can quickly become demotivated working with out-dated systems; a modern working environment is also more likely to help staff recruitment and retention.

 - Move to cloud computing – businesses who’ve already embraced IT but using local systems could consider moving to the cloud.
 Cloud computing means your data is accessible 24/7 and enables remote workers to access your systems on their own devices.
 The adoption of cloud services in the UK initially lagged behind the US, but now an estimated 69% of UK businesses use cloud-based applications, and more than half (53%) say that they are vital to effective remote working (British Chambers of Commerce).

 - Explore Software as a Service (SaaS) – businesses now use computers rather than manual processes for many of the tasks which they need to undertake – such as accounting, payroll and keeping track of staff.
 However, purchasing, installing and maintaining locally-held software which might require IT support and regular updates can be costly and time-consuming.

 SaaS providers host their software in the cloud which can perform these and many other functions; most are subscription based, SMEs simply set up a monthly subscription to benefit from the software, the SaaS provider stores the data and takes care of upgrades and support.

 - Improve workforce management – many of the routine HR tasks which managers spend time on can be automated.
-For example rather than using paper timecards or timesheets these can be viewed online as staff clock-in and out using an automated time and attendance system; the data can then be exported to your payroll system, ensuring timely and accurate payroll.
+For example rather than using paper timecards or timesheets these can be viewed online as staff clock-in and out using automated time and attendance software; the data can then be exported to your payroll system, ensuring timely and accurate payroll.